Euro needs policy change from ECB to fly higher: Reuters poll

 Forty-two of the 56 strategists who answered another extra question said risks to their euro forecasts were skewed more in favor of the single currency.

-Predictions for euro/dollar parity or lower have vanished in recent polls after several forecasters had it penciled into their horizons at the beginning of 2017.
+Predictions for euro/dollar parity or lower have vanished in recent polls after several forecasters had it pencilled into their horizons at the beginning of 2017.

 The euro has been bolstered by buoyant euro zone growth this year, outpacing its trading peers like Britain and the United States.